 Beginning July 22, 2017, secure org connections will be required to use the latest security protocol, TLS 1.1 or higher.

-The impact of the TLS 1.0 disablement will vary by org, and depends on the ways in which your users connect to the Salesforce service.
-Take action now to ensure uninterrupted access to Salesforce.
+The impact of the TLS 1.0 disablement will vary by org, and depends on the ways in which your users connect to the Salesforce service.Upgrade to TLS version 1.1 now to ensure uninterrupted access to all of your Salesforce orgs.
 Key areas of impact include: